 - on a table listing the ISSN-Ls with the corresponding ISSNs, available on the ISSN International Centre’s website,

-- in the ISSN International Register: each record includes the medium’s ISSN and the publication’s ISSN-L, as separate data element,
+- in the ISSN International Portal: each record includes the medium’s ISSN and the publication’s ISSN-L, as separate data element,

 - through the ISSN International Centre and the ISSN National Centres: for each newly assigned ISSN, the centres inform the publishers of the corresponding ISSN-L,